apache/tooling-trusted-release/docs/plan.md

    - [DONE] Allow upload of checksum file alongside artifacts and signatures
    - [DONE] Add a form field to choose the RC artifact type
    - [DONE] Allow extra types of artifact, such as reproducible binary and convenience binary
-   - Differentiate between podling PPMCs and top level PMCs
+   - [DONE] Differentiate between podling PPMCs and top level PMCs
-   - Allow package deletion
+   - [DONE] Allow package deletion

 2. Enhance RC display
    - [DONE] Augment raw file hashes with the original filenames in the UI